 The Company purchases reinsurance as part of its risks mitigation programme.
 Reinsurance ceded is placed on both a proportional and non-proportional basis.
-The majority of proportional reinsurance is quota-share insurance which is taken out to reduce the overall exposure of the Company to certain classes of business.
-On-proportional reinsurance is primarily excess-of-loss reinsurance designed to mitigate the Company's net exposure to catastrophe losses.
+The majority of proportional reinsurance is quota-sharer insurance which is taken out to reduce the overall exposure of the Company to certain classes of business.
+Non-proportional reinsurance is primarily excess-of-loss reinsurance designed to mitigate the Company's net exposure to catastrophe losses.
 Retention limits for the excess-of-loss reinsurance vary by product line and territory.

 Amounts recoverable from reinsurers are estimated in a manner consistent with the outstanding claims provision and are in accordance with the reinsurance contracts.
 Although the Company has reinsurance arrangements, it is not relieved of its direct obligations to its policyholders and thus a credit exposure exists with respect to ceded insurance to the extent that any reinsurer is unable to meet its obligations assumed under such reinsurance agreements.
-The Company's placement of reinsurance is diversified such that it is neither dependent on a single reinsurer nor are the operations of the Company substantially dependent upon any single insurance contract.
+The Company's placement of reinsurance is diversified such that it is neither dependent on a single reinsurer nor are the operations of the Company substantially dependent upon any singular insurance contract.

-The Company principally issues the following types of general insurance contracts: Fire, Motor, Bond, Personal accident, Aviation, Marine and Oil and gas.
+The Company principally issues the following types of general insurance contracts: fire, motor, bond, personal accident, aviation, marine and oil & gas.
 Risks under non-life insurance policies usually cover twelve months duration.
 For general insurance contracts, the most significant risks arise from climate changes, natural disasters and terrorist activities.
 For longer tail claims that take some years to settle, there is also inflation risk.
 The above risk exposure is mitigated by diversification across a large portfolio of insurance contracts and geographical areas.
-The variability of risks is improved by careful selection and implementation of underwriting strategies, which are designed to ensure that risks are diversification across industry sectors and geography.
+The variability of risks is improved by careful selection and implementation of underwriting strategies which are designed to ensure that risks are diversified in terms of type of risk and level of insured benefits.
+This is largely achieved through diversification across industry sectors and geography.

-Furthermore, strict claim review policies and procedures exist to assess all new and on-going claims, regular detailed review of claims handling procedure sand frequent investigation of possible fraudulent claims are all policies and procedures put in place to reduce the risk exposure of the Company.
+Furthermore, strict claim review policies and procedures exist to assess all new and on-going claims.
+Regular detailed review of claims handling procedures and frequent investigation of possible fraudulent claims are all policies and procedures put in place to reduce the risk exposure of the Company.
 The Company further enforces a policy of actively managing and promptly pursuing claims, in order to reduce its exposure to unpredictable future developments that can negatively impact the business.
 Inflation risk is mitigated by taking expected inflation into account when estimating insurance contract liabilities.

-The Company has also limited its exposure by imposing maximum claim amounts on certain contracts as well as the use of reinsurance arrangements in order to limit exposure to catastrophic events (e.g. Hurricanes, earthquakes and flood damage).
+The Company has also limited its exposure by imposing maximum claim amounts on certain contracts as well as the use of reinsurance arrangements in order to limit exposure to catastrophic events (e.g. hurricanes, earthquakes and flood damage).

 The purpose of these underwriting and reinsurance strategies is to limit exposure to catastrophes based on the Company's risk appetite as decided by management.
-The overall aim is currently to restrict the impact of a single catastrophic even to approximately 50% of shareholders 'equity on a gross basis and 10% on a net basis.
-In the event of such a catastrophe, counterparty exposure to a single reinsurer is estimated not to exceed2% of shareholders 'equity.
+The overall aim is currently to restrict the impact of a single catastrophic even to approximately 50% of shareholders' equity on a gross basis and 10% on a net basis.
+In the event of such a catastrophe, counterparty exposure to a single reinsurer is estimated not to exceed 2% of shareholders' equity.
 The Board may decide to increase or decrease the maximum tolerances based on market conditions and other factors.